 The last witch trial in Denmark was in 1693, when Anne Palis was burned at the stake on the island Falster.

-Anne Hendricks was accused of witchcraft and burned at the stake as witch in 1571 in Amsterdam, the Netherlands
+Anneken Hendricks was accused of heresy and burned at the stake in the same way as a witch in 1571 in Amsterdam, the Netherlands.
+Jan Luyken copper etching illustration (1685 edition of the Martyrs Mirror)

 Witch hunts in Europe